AdityaCoppisetti/robotic-arm/journal.md

 this wont be the frontend.
-the front end is going to be the
+the front end is going to be a screen with the glossy keycaps so lets design that as that will house the raspberry pi aswell